|Oxford University Radio Society 1963 - 1971|

 At about that time we had a visit to the Post Office's teleprinter repair workshops, which at the time were located in the old Oxford Barracks, in Hollow Way.
 Not only was it an interesting visit, but they promised us to look out for an obsolete teleprinter for us.
 Soon after, we were the proud owners of a Creed model 54, which can be seen here together with its power supply and a paper tape reader.
 There does not seem to be any sign in this photograph of a terminal-unit, used to connect the teleprinter to the radio receiver.
 It would probably have been on the other table, to the right of the Hammarlund receiver.
 I distinctly remember building one.
 If my memory is correct, transmission of RTTY was achieved by a link into the frequency synthesiser, which had facilities for frequency shift keying.
 Certainly we had a number of RTTY contacts from the Keble Road station at around that time.

 My final involvement in JOTA with OURS was in 1971.
 By this stage I had just left Oxford and was living in Luton and so was not involved with organising the station, which was again set up at Youlbury.
 However I came over for the actual weekend, to join in the fun.
 I have a note in my log of a contact made from Keble Road, where I operated as G3UMF/A to G3OUR/A at Youlbury.
-This was at about 4pm on the 16th of October and I have a note the Jim G8DNE was also with me at Keble Road.
+This was at about 4pm on the 16th of October and I have a note that Jim G8DNE was also with me at Keble Road.
 Presumably we both then drove on up to Youlbury.
 From the special QSL cards printed for the event, it would seem that a special event callsign GB3OUR was in use, but it seems to have been as G3OUR/A that I worked them.
 I wonder why?

 A web search for references to G3OUR when I was first setting up these pages, revealed this quote from Dave, G4BUO: "I cut my teeth in contesting in the seventies from the G3OUR university station.
 We mounted a tribander on the flag pole above the lift housing of the engineering building, and it was impossible to rotate the beam.
 Therefore the ARRL was the obvious contest to enter.
 The first year we fed the beam with TV coax and ran an FT400 barefoot, and the pileups (on all four weekends) were huge."